AkshayPatil347/Quantum-Linearized-Networks/README.md

 3. SVM Scoring Approach - Multiunitary for different Classes and also for different data points within classes - Various Strategies of SVM - Works  - This can be a substitute to method 1 - Will be uploaded later
 4. Converting the Input Vector to VanderMonde Matrix (Various Polynomial Basis can be used) and then Making it unitary by Unitary Encoding - Research in Progress - But no any advantage in preliminary results
 5. Kernalization by addition of Features to the amplitude encocding - As MNIST is degree 2 dataset , so degree 2 features and cross realated Degree 1 features will suffice - Kernalization - Only Linear UNitary will will be able to distinguish the Kernel Vectors into their respective classes , without any changes to the architecture.

+Note - Thee final deployment on Quantum Computing will be U-Final-Classifier@U_Mappingforithsample@InputQubitGroundState , to do this one can refer the Quantum Basic Amplitude Encoding Code uploaded in the repository earlier.